-If you’ve been using your DSLR for quite some time, chances are, there might be a firmware update available for it.
-While it’s always a good idea to keep your camera software up to date, the process itself can seem daunting to some.
+If you’ve been using your DSLR for quite some time, there might be a firmware update available for it.
+While keeping your camera software up to date is always a good idea, the process itself can seem daunting to some.

-In this post, we’re going to show you how you can update your Canon DSLR’s firmware with ease.
+In this post, we will show you how you can easily update your Canon DSLR’s firmware.

-More often than not, if you’ve bought a new camera, chances are the software will have some bugs here and there.
+More often than not, if you’ve bought a new camera, the software will likely have some bugs here and there.
 Most firmware updates are targeted at fixing those bugs.

 Firmware updates can also really help increase the performance of your camera.
-No, it will not turn your 1300D into a Mark 1DX, but it’ll certainly improve the camera in subtle ways.
+No, it will not turn your 1300D into a Mark 1DX, but it’ll improve the camera subtly.
 Also, a firmware upgrade is a great way of fixing your camera should you mess with some settings and can’t get them right.

 Note: The camera used in this post is the Canon 200D, but the process holds the same for all Canon DSLRs.